-DATE // PERMIT #
+DATE/ PERMIT #

 Pool Contractor Phone #

 Property Owner Phone #

 Project Address: Cost if In ground pool

 Check one: Above Ground In Ground Dimensions of Pool

-Distance From House Gar ge Side yard Easement Height of Fence
+Distance From House Garage Side yard Easement Height of Fence

-electrical utility overhead or und utilities (water, gas, sewer, phone RED showing the location of the proposed pool & also the location of the ground power lines in relationship to the pool.
-All underground cable, electrical) need to be marked prior to the pre-pool inspection lig number is 1-800-382-5544 or 811.
+electrical utility overhead or under ED showing the location of the proposed pool & also the location of ground power lines in relationship to the pool.
+All underground able, electrical) need to be marked prior to the pre-pool inspection a number is 1-800-382-5544 or 811.

 Highland will be required for the equipment.
-The Electrical Inspe (An Electrical contractor licensed with the Town installation of a GFCI circuit to hook-up the filter & related etor will inform you of this at the time he does the inspection of the led) An Electrical permit will be required to be pulled before the of
+The Electrical Inspecto (An Electrical contractor licensed with the Town of installation of a GFCI circuit to hook-up the filter & related or will inform you of this at the time he does the inspection of the d) An Electrical permit will be required to be pulled before the

 Pool Contractors Signature Property Owner Signature

 OFFICE USE ONLY

 Is Electrical permit required?
 Yes No Was homeowner informed?
 Yes No

 Is Fencing requirement meet?
-Yes No No No No
+Yes No No No

 Additional Comments:

 Number of Inspections: Permit Fee:

 Inspection Fee:

-Approved By : Total Fee:
+Approved By:

-Title: Date
+Title Data